Leafy greens are often good additions to ketogenic diets. Find out if lettuce is also a keto-friendly food option and what alternatives there are.

-Lettuce is a popular type of leafy green vegetable available all around the world.
-You can eat lettuce raw on its own, as part of recipes like salads, or even as a keto-friendly wrap or burger patty.
+You can eat this vegetable raw on its own, as part of recipes like salads, or even as a keto-friendly wrap or burger patty.

 Carbs in lettuce